We like our clients to know what they might expect from their long-expired film.

 This tab is designed to help you decide if it is worth pursuing the development of your old film or, in the case of newer, more recently-expired film, if our service is necessary.

-As you read what follows, please understand that we can’t speak in definitives but instead, we must talk about trends and generalities.
-We keep careful records on how each type of film we process trends in a given process in terms of quality.
-For example, just because Kodacolor-X roll film normally comes out fairly well, sometimes it does not.
+Please understand that we can’t speak in definitives but instead in terms of trends and generalities.
+We keep careful records on how each type of film we process trends in a given process, in terms of quality.
+For example, just because Kodacolor-X roll film normally comes out fairly well; sometimes it doesn’t.
 Keeping detailed records means that we can see if a film is trending poorly in a certain process and then move it to a more aggressive process.
-This normally means we are processing color films into b&w negative.
+This normally means we are processing color films into black and white negative.
 It also means that a film designed for projection as a slide will not be processed into a positive image but instead into a negative.
 This is because we can salvage more from the film that way.

-With the exception of Kodachrome type film, you may request your color film be accelerated in our high contrast color developer.
+With the exception Kodachrome and Kodachrome type films, you may request your color film be accelerated in our high contrast color developer (more information about film acceleration).
 It is rare for us to advise you to do this extra step with most color films greater than 20 years beyond their “process before” date.

 Through years of experience we have seen what might be expected given these factors: